csfulop/tanulmanyi-versenyek/step1-requirements.md

 | `helyezes` | Integer | 1 | The final rank achieved by the team. |
 | `evfolyam` | Integer | 8 | The grade of the competing students (3-8). |

+**Note on Competition Rounds:**
+The competition has two rounds: "Írásbeli döntő" (written finals) and "Szóbeli döntő" (oral finals).
+The Szóbeli round provides final positions, while the Írásbeli round provides preliminary positions (which become final for teams that don't qualify for the oral round).
+During COVID-19 pandemic years, the Szóbeli round was skipped, making the Írásbeli positions final for all teams.

 #### **4.2.2.
 Proposed Project Directory Structure**

 ```